 The CDE will not consider information not previously submitted on reconsideration unless it was not known to the party during the CDE’s investigation and could not have become known to the party during that time with due diligence (5 California Code of Regulations, Title 5 [CCR], Section 3204[b]).
 The CDE retains the discretion to seek out additional information from any source in order to ensure an accurate report (5 CCR Section 3204[c]).
 The CDE can make corrections to a report to ensure factual and/or legal accuracy (5 CCR Section 3204[d]).

 How do school districts or public agencies respond to a complaint?

 Districts cooperate by responding to the allegations and submitting relevant evidence in a timely manner.

 What are the CDE’s responsibilities in the complaint process?

-- Reviews the complaint and determines if all the required components are addressed, including contacting and interviewing the public agency and complainant
+- Reviews the complaint and determines if all the required components are addressed, including contacting the LEA and complainant

 - Adheres to timelines